FORT WORTH, Texas — The Oklahoma Sooners locked down the No. 2 seed in the Big 12 Tournament by taking care of business at last-place TCU.

 Sooners guard Buddy Hield scored 24 points to lead the way as No. 23 Oklahoma stomped the Horned Frogs 97-67 on Saturday at Daniel-Meyer Coliseum.

-The Sooners, who came into the game tied with Texas for second in the Big 12, claimed second place by themselves as Texas Tech defeated the Longhorns on Saturday.
-The Big 12 Tournament begins Wednesday in Kansas City.
+The Sooners, who came into the game tied with Texas for second in the Big 12, swept the Longhorns, giving Oklahoma the No. 2 seed in the Big 12 Tournament beginning Wednesday in Kansas City.

 TCU senior forward Jarvis Ray led the Horned Frogs with 18 points and guard Kyan Anderson added 17.